Nord (yacht)

-The 142 m superyacht Nord was launched by Lürssen at their yard near Bremen-Vegesack.
+Nord is a 142 m superyacht launched by Lürssen at their yard near Bremen-Vegesack.
 Both the yacht's exterior and interior design are the work of Nuvolari & Lenard.
 Nord, formerly known as Project OPUS, was built under the supervision of yacht brokerage Moran Yacht & Ship based in Fort Lauderdale, Florida.
 The ship belongs to billionaire Alexey Mordashov and is estimated to be worth $500 million.
 Following Russia's 2022 invasion of Ukraine the yacht sailed to the Seychelles and then on to the Russian Pacific port of Vladivostok to escape seizure by Western authorities.

 Ownership and history

 In March 2022, Forbes reported that Nord was still owned by Alexey Mordashov.
 At 464 feet, the vessel was registered in the Cayman Islands with a value of $300 million.

-While under threat of seizure due to sanctions, she arrived in Vladivostok, Russia on April 11, after leaving Seychelles on March 12, where Nord typically spent winters.
+While under threat of seizure due to sanctions, she arrived in Vladivostok, Russia, on April 11, after leaving Seychelles on March 12, where Nord typically spent winters.
 Luxury Launches reported that Mordashov avoided seizure by spending $465,000 in fuel and having the ship drive full speed to Vladivostok, also turning off her mandatory location responders and cruising for 6,701 nautical miles straight.

 The yacht then sailed on through the Japan Sea to the port of Busan in South Korea, before returning to Vladivostok, where she was again recorded on June 6, 2022.

 The yacht was in Hong Kong harbour on October 7, 2022.

 On October 30, 2022, this yacht is at Addu Atoll, Maldives.
 On February 23, 2023, it was seen in Praslin, Seychelles.
-On March 8, 2023, it was seen in La Digue, Seychelles, where the guests were preparing for an extraordinary barbeque on Petite Anse Beach.
+On March 8, 2023, it was seen in La Digue, Seychelles, where the guests were preparing for an extraordinary barbecue on Petite Anse Beach.

 On June 12, 2023, Nord re-enabled the transponders that had been disabled in October of the previous year.
 The yacht was found in the Indian Ocean near Indonesia.
 On June 28, the ship arrived at the port of Vladivostok.
+On April 25, 2026, the yacht crossed the Strait of Hormuz after maintenance in Dubai in spite of the ongoing crisis.On July 29, 2026, the yacht appear in Benoa Port near the KEK (free economic zone) in Bali, Indonesia.